AronRynkiewicz/leaf_classificator/README.md

 # Leaf classificator
-Python app, in form of jupyter notebook, which can classify leafs.
+Python app, in form of jupyter notebook, which can classify certain leafs.
 Used libraries:
 * sklearn
 * numpy